Ultimate Guide to Anthurium crystallinum Care

 • Transplant into a rich soil mix when the roots are an inch or two long.

-Look for signs that the plant has outgrown the pot, such as roots growing through the drainage holes, or signs that the soil has disintegrated and can no longer hold onto water or nutrients.
+I look for signs that the plant has outgrown the pot, such as roots growing through the drainage holes or signs that the soil has disintegrated and can no longer hold onto water or nutrients.

-To repot, remove the plant from its existing container.
+To repot, I remove the plant from its existing container.
 Gently tease the roots to release them and plant in a new pot one size up.
-Try to match the soil mix as much as possible to limit the chances of shock and water immediately after planting.
+Plus, I always try to match the soil mix as much as possible to limit the chances of shock and water immediately after planting.

 • Yellowing leaves: Overwatering, low light, lack of nutrients